awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

 + The files to attach to the runbook\.
 You can attach script files or \.zip files\.

   For scripts, Automation supports Python 3\.6 and 3\.7, PowerShell Core 6\.0\.
-+ Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.
++ Install and configure the AWS CLI or the AWS Tools for PowerShell, if you haven't already\.

   For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.